 Sources say they see Peppers (5-11, 213) as a hybrid safety/linebacker in the NFL.
 He has the athletic skill set to play pass coverage, but often can be caught flat-footed.
 His ball skills aren't special either, as he made just one interception in his collegiate career, which was from catching a tipped pass.
 Thus, some sources think Peppers would fit best as a safety in the middle of the field.
 That would allow him to make plays off his instincts, and he could be a weapon in pass coverage on tight ends, blitzing quarterbacks, playing zone, and defending the run.
 There is no doubt that Peppers has a ton of athletic upside.
 He could play safety and dime linebacker, similar to Deone Bucannon.
 Peppers should also be used on special teams as he is a dangerous weapon there.

-Atlanta grabs a pass-rusher to go on the other side from Vic Beasley.
+Atlanta grabs an edge rusher to go across from Vic Beasley.

 Watt was one of the breakout players of the 2016 season.
 He is good at setting the edge in run defense and also is a terror in the pass rush off the edge.
 Watt recorded 63 tackles with 15.5 tackles for a loss, 11.5 sacks, four passes batted and two forced fumbles in 2016.
 The 6-foot-4, 252-pounder could be even better as he gains experience.
 T.J.
 Watt is the younger brother of the Texans' J.J.
 Watt and the Chargers' Derek Watt.